arpitamisal/arpitamisal/README.md

 👋 Hello, Everyone!
 Welcome to my GitHub World!

-I'm Arpita Misal, a dedicated Software Engineering major at San Jose State University, with a passion for AI, Machine Learning, and creating tech-driven solutions that make a meaningful impact. 🚀
+I'm Arpita Misal, a dedicated Software Engineering major at San Jose State University, with a passion for turning data into actionable insights, AI/ML and creating tech-driven solutions that make a meaningful impact. 🚀

 🌟 About Me
 - 🎓 Studying Software Engineering at San Jose State University.